I am no expert on the topic of the stages of culture shock.

 A few other articles you might like:

-So, to my friends walking the wild road of Culture Shock, I’d love to hear your story.
+So, to my friends walking the wild road through the stages of Culture Shock, I’d love to hear your story.
 Feel free to comment here or on facebook or instagram.
 I love connecting with you and your stories encourage all who read them.

 You aren’t alone.
-We are truly in this together.
+We are truly in these stages of culture shock together.

-For those who are watching someone go through culture shock, I hope this helps you pray.
+For those who are watching someone go through the stages of culture shock, I hope this helps you pray.
 Maybe you learned something new or felt challenged to pray in a new way for those living and working overseas.
 I’d love to hear your thoughts as well!